dixitrathi7/Nginx/01_Getting_started_with_Nginx.md

 **Event-Driven Model(Nginx):**
 when a worker process initiates an I/O operation (like reading from a disk or network socket), it does not wait for the operation to complete.
 Instead, it registers a callback and continues to process other tasks.
 When the I/O operation finishes, the callback is triggered, and the worker process handles the result.
 This prevents blocking and allows a single worker to manage many connections simultaneously.

+### The Core Problem: The C10K Problem

+**The C10K Problem**, This was the challenge of handling ten thousand concurrent connections on a single server.
+Traditional web servers (like Apache in its initial prefork mode) used a "one process per connection" or "one thread per connection" model.
+Creating a process/thread for each connection is expensive in terms of memory and CPU context-switching.
+At ten thousand connections, the server would grind to a halt.

+Nginx's Answer: The Event-Driven, Asynchronous, Non-Blocking Architecture Nginx elegantly solves the C10K problem by using a event-driven architecture.
+Instead of a process per connection, it uses a small number of highly efficient worker processes that handle thousands of connections simultaneously.
 ---

 ## 🧰 Common DevOps Use Cases for NGINX